-In 2019, Carolina Farm Credit awarded \$146,000 in grants to 25 organizations and 12 scholarships from the Carolina Farm Credit Corporate Mission Fund.
-This grant program is designed to help farmer organizations and rural communities.
-This was the third year grants and scholarships were awarded from the fund.
+In 2020, Carolina Farm Credit awarded \$141,500 in grants to 25 organizations and 12 scholarships from the Carolina Farm Credit Corporate Mission Fund.
+This grant program was created to help farmer organizations and rural communities.
+This was the sixth year grants and scholarships were awarded from the fund.

-Finally, the Association provides financial support, which addresses the specific credit programs and partnerships that we have developed to help YBS farmers.
+The Association provides financial support, which addresses the specific credit programs and partnerships that we have developed, to help YBS farmers.
 This segment comprises programs such as those offered by the Farm Service Agency (FSA), which includes guaranteed and direct loans to qualifying borrowers.
 The Association is a 'preferred lender,' the highest status designated by the FSA.